 Overview of The History of Kava Safety and Side Effects

 There is much online information on kava safety and side effects.
-Below we explain the origins of prevalent online information prevalent suggesting that kava drinking leads to liver toxicity and an update.
+Below we explain the origins of prevalent online information suggesting that kava drinking leads to liver toxicity and an update.
 We discuss how to drink kava safely and avoid any negative side effects.
 And we list “the dos and don’ts” to answer the most frequently asked questions.

 Kava Side Effects